d-mittal/Anti-conformity/README.md

-# Population Dynamics with Heterogeneous Preferences on Networks
+# Collective Decision-Making Dynamics with Heterogeneous Preferences on Networks

 This repository contains Python code for simulating population dynamics with heterogeneous preferences on networks.
 The code implements a model where individuals make choices influenced by their preferences and the choices of their neighbors in a network.